-Chevrolet Suburban owners have reported 17 problems linked to transfer case (under the power train category).
+Chevrolet Suburban owners have reported 17 problems related to transfer case (under the power train category).

-The car is a 2006 Chevrolet Suburban.
-Vehicle identification number (VIN): 1GNFK16Z76_.
 Would drive fine at times.
 When restarted, engine would lose power, very sluggish, unable to pick up speed.
 On dash, message would read 'service stability'.
 Took to our local Chevrolet dealer, they were unable to repair, they could not tell me why message would appear, absolutely clueless to the problem.
 Then took my vehicle to my local mechanic, he stated he had four other GMC vehicles come in with the same message on dash.
 He stated it has something to do with the transfer case.
 That's more than what the dealer said.
 My mechanic stated he attempted to get the part, but item is on back order from manufacturer.
 Does this indicate that many many more vehicles are experiencing the same problem? have been experiencing this problem for a while.
 My vehicle only has 60,000 miles, way under the amount of miles for a vehicle 6 years old.
 This has to be a defect.
 Please help!!!!!.
-It was Fri., Nov.
-2, 2012 when this transfer case issue occurred.

 See all problems of the 2006 Chevrolet Suburban.